owennjpr/Char-Mo/README.md

 ## Current Effects

 Effects are split into different categories based on when they trigger.
+This package is relatively new so there aren't too many effects yet.

 ### Enters